Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 Hunting and Gathering

 In several regions, tribals got their livelihood through hunting and gathering forest produce.
 The Khonds of Orissa (now Odisha) belonged to this community.
-They went for regular hunting and then divided the whole meat amidst themselves.
+They went for regular hunting and then divided the whole meat among themselves.
 They even ate fruits and roots collected from the forest.
-They used to cook their food with oil, which they extracted from the seeds of trees and malwa flower.
+They used to cook their food with oil, which they extracted from the seeds of trees and malwa flowers.
 Shrubs and herbs from the forests were used for medicinal purposes.
-Local weavers and leather workers depended on Khonds for supply of 'kusum' and 'palash' flowers for dyeing leather and clothes.
+Local weavers and leather workers depended on Khonds for the supply of 'kusum' and 'palash' flowers for dyeing leather and clothes.

-Tribal groups often bought products which were not produced in their locality.
+Tribal groups often bought products that were not produced in their locality.
 For this, they had to depend on traders and moneylenders who gave them loans at high interest rates.
 This reduced tribals into a state of debt and poverty.
 Moneylenders and traders were thus, the cause of misery.

-Also Read- From Trade to Territory history class 8 : Cbse board Class 8 History Chapter 2 : history chapter 2 from trade to territory class 8
+Also Read- From Trade to Territory History class 8: Cbse board Class 8 History Chapter 2: History Chapter 2 from trade to Territory class 8

 Herding